 The handsome fellow on the right is an indigo snake, one of the endangered Florida snakes.

 Some species will defecate and smear the feces on you.

 Others secrete a musky fluid and spread it on you.

 As one who has lived in Florida for a long time, my policy about snakes is to leave them alone.

 I have only been bitten once by a Florida snake, and that was when I accidentally cornered one in the bathroom of a shack I was living in while a student at the University of Florida in Gainesville.

-It was a black snake that bit me on the side of my hand.
+It was a black snake about three feet long that bit me on the side of my hand.

 I calmly left the bathroom and closed the door behind me (I remembered it's important to stay calm!).
 I went next door and asked my Florida Cracker neighbor to come take a look at it.

 He killed it with a machete and identified it as a non-poisonous black racer.
 I thought he might be right, but I wanted a second opinion.

 I went to the hospital emergency room with the snake in a plastic bag.
 A doctor told me it wasn't a poisonous one, and gave me a tetanus shot, some antibiotic and a band-aid and I went home.